Carmentis/carmentis-docs-source/docs/guide-operator/operator-api.md

 ### Libraries

-We provide a set of libraries to interact with the Operator's API as example of implementation :
+We provide a set of libraries to interact with the Operator's API in several languages :
 - [NodeJS](https://github.com/Carmentis/carmentis-sdk-nodejs)
 - [PHP](https://github.com/Carmentis/carmentis-sdk-php)